kripals/rideco-proj/docs/future-improvements.md

 - **Data lifecycle**
   Document and automate retention policies (archiving old groceries, anonymizing PII) to ease compliance conversations later.

+- **Consolidated task runner**
+  Introduce a Makefile (or npm/pipenv equivalent) to bundle common workflows—install, lint, build, test—behind a single command for contributors.

 These ideas aren’t required to keep the app running today, but knocking them out will make the system more trustworthy, easier to maintain, and ready for real users.